There are many great Pharaohs in ancient Egyptian history, but Thutmose III stands out as one of the most impressive.

 Unfortunately, the Egyptians soldiers were distracted by looting the enemy camp to capitalise on their victory.

-The Mitanni refused to do so, which meant that Thutmose III had to resolve the power conflict.
+Yet, the Mitanni themselves refused to do so, which meant that Thutmose III had to resolve the power conflict between them and Egypt.

 For the next few years, Thutmose III spent much of his time in Syria, crushing various rebellions and enforcing his rule over powerful city-states like Kadesh and Byblos.

-During this time, the state of Mitanni continued to grow, and they continually interfered in the stability of the region by funding revolts against Egypt.
+During this time, the state of Mitanni continued to grow, and they interfered regularly in the stability of the region by funding revolts against Egypt.

-Such a difficult military endeavour required planning.
-Thutmose III personally sailed to the city of Byblos in Syria, where his allies constructed a series of pontoon boats, which were then marched with his army to the Euphrates in his boats.
+Such a difficult military endeavour required extensive planning.
+Thutmose III personally sailed to the city of Byblos in Syria, where his allies constructed a series of pontoon boats, which were then marched with his army to the Euphrates.

 Once they were in place, Thutmose III led his forces across the river and landed in Mitanni-controlled territory.